Dr. Martin Osmond

 His area of research interest is the evaluation and management of pediatric head injury including the development of decision rules for CT imaging in minor head injury and the prediction of those who will suffer severe post-concussion syndrome.

 Dr. Osmond has published 81 peer-reviewed publications, given more than 100 national and international presentations, and received over $7.5 million in grant support from several funding agencies, including the Canadian Institutes of Health Research (CIHR) and the National Institutes of Health (NIH).
 Dr. Osmond helped found and lead a research network of pediatric emergency physicians across Canada called PERC (Pediatric Emergency Research of Canada).
 In 2007 he founded the Clinical Research Unit of the CHEO RI which provides comprehensive research advice and consultation on research design and methods of pediatric child health investigators.
-He currently sits on the Board of Directors of Research Canada and is the Co-Director of the CIHR-funded Ontario Child Health SPOR Support Unit.

 Dr. Colin Macarthur